Fear of Abandonment vs. Fear of Engulfment in ACoA Relationships

 This double bind is not an accident of personal circumstance.
 It’s a systemic condition.
 Women entering professional fields over the past several decades did so without a corresponding restructuring of domestic and relational expectations.
 The result is that many driven women are effectively working two full-time jobs — their career and their relationship’s emotional infrastructure — while their partners, regardless of good intentions, benefit from a system that never asked them to do both.

-In my practice, I help couples see these patterns not as personal failures but as cultural inheritances.
+In my practice, I help clients see these patterns not as personal failures but as cultural inheritances compounded by family system training.
 When a driven woman feels like she’s “doing everything” in her relationship, she’s often not exaggerating — she’s accurately describing a structural imbalance that neither partner created but both perpetuate.
 Making it visible is the first step toward changing it.
+The parentified child becomes the parentified partner unless she has the opportunity to name and grieve the role she was handed — and to consciously choose something different.
+That work is available.
+It’s what executive coaching and individual therapy exist to support.

 If what you’ve read here resonates, I want you to know that individual therapy and executive coaching are available for driven women ready to do this work.
-You can also explore my self-paced recovery courses or schedule a complimentary consultation to find the right fit.
+You can also explore Fixing the Foundations, my self-paced recovery course, or schedule a complimentary consultation to find the right fit.

 CONTINUE YOUR HEALING